lalawue/SwiftSQLiteORM/README.md

 ### Specify table name & database filename

-you can specify table name, or use a seperate database filename.
+you can specify table name, or use a seperate database file.

 ```swift
 struct ExampleType: DBTableDef {